stephbr/exercise2/readme.txt

 1. Create a row of 4 boxes
 3. Make all widths percentages instead of pixels
 3. Make one of those boxes green, the others blue
-4. Send me a pull request
+4. Commit and push your changes.
+Send me a pull request.